SouthGreenPlatform/VcfHunter/tutorial.md

 **Be carreful, as the group attribution is random, you will have to check to which group (X1, Y1 and Z1) correspond the allele group (g0, g1, g2 and g3) to adjust the command line**

+Once this file is ready, it is time to run the chromosome painting.
+In this example, we will use the fast algorithm (*-T Binom* option).
+This can be done with the ***vcf2linear.1.1.py** program by running the following command line:

 ~~~
 mkdir Painting
-python3 ../bin/vcf2linear.1.1.py --vcf DNA_RNAseq_final_filt.vcf --names DNAseq_names.tab --namesH ancestor.gp --win 100 --mat Final/ClustAnalysis_kMean_allele.tab --prefix Painting --gcol Final/ClustAnalysis_group_color.tab --chr RefSeq --ploidy 2
+python3 ../bin/vcf2linear.1.1.py --vcf DNA_RNAseq_final_filt.vcf --names DNAseq_names.tab --namesH ancestor.gp --win 50 --mat Final/ClustAnalysis_kMean_allele.tab --prefix Painting --gcol Final/ClustAnalysis_group_color.tab --chr RefSeq --ploidy 2 -t 8 -T Binom
 ~~~

-This is a long step that could be optimized but unfortunatelly at the time I am writting this tutorial, I don't have time to do it...

 Several output are generated in the ***Painting*** folder.
 For each accessions name in the ***DNAseq_names.tab*** file, a file named according to the following nomenclature ***prefix\_accessionName\_chr.tab*** is generated.
-This file record, for each allele at the center of the window of 201 (--win 100 means a window of 100 alleles before and after the considered allele), the number of counted grouped alleles in the accession for each groups (g1, g2, g3), the expected grouped alleles in case of only one haplotype (**H1**) of the considered group is expected (Loc-mu-H1-g3, Loc-mu-H1-g1, Loc-mu-H1-g2), the corresponding standard deviation value (Loc-sd-H1-g3, Loc-sd-H1-g1, Loc-sd-H1-g2) and the maximal standard deviation retained (Loc-max-sd-H1).
+This file record, for each allele at the center of the window of 101 (--win 50 means a window of 50 alleles before and after the considered allele), the number of counted grouped alleles in the accession for each groups (g1, g2, g3), the expected grouped alleles in case of only one haplotype (**H1**) of the considered group is expected (Loc-mu-H1-g3, Loc-mu-H1-g1, Loc-mu-H1-g2), the corresponding standard deviation value (Loc-sd-H1-g3, Loc-sd-H1-g1, Loc-sd-H1-g2) and the maximal standard deviation retained (Loc-max-sd-H1).